 Describe a major change at work.
 How did you adapt?

 Answer: A great major challenge is when the team changes.
-For example, "My team was disbanded last year and it was a big change.
-We had worked together for a long time and it required me to rethink my approach to work.
+For example, "My team was disbanded last year, and it was a big change.
+We had worked together for a long time, and it required me to rethink my approach to work.
 But later, I realized this change helped me to become a better employee."

 Tell me about the most boring job you’ve ever had.

 Answer: Your answer should contain a reference to what aspects of the job you found boring, not the job itself.
-For example, "I was never bored with any job.
+For example, "I was never bored with my last job.
 But when I was working at a Coffee Shop, it was hard not to have customers to talk to and make an amazing experience for."

 What would you do if a fellow executive on your own corporate level wasn’t pulling his/her weight and this was hurting your department?

-What’s some feedback that you’ve received that was difficult to hear, but ultimately has proven really valuable?
+What’s some feedback that you’ve received that was difficult to hear but ultimately has proven really valuable?

 Answer: An example answer would be the following, "It was difficult for me to hear that it was hard to take criticism and feedback.
-Though, it is vital to my work.
+However, it is vital to my work.
 When I accepted what I was doing, I advanced as a professional."

 Would you rather finish something late and perfectly, or on-time and imperfectly?